What is Advanced Camp?

 Cadet Professional Development Training (CPDT)

 In additional to the 37-day Advanced Camp held at Fort Knox, Ky., U. S. Army Cadet Command runs several other leadership programs throughout the summer through the Cadet Professional Development Training program.
 The CPDT Program consists of six general categories of leadership experiences designed to further develop Cadets, provide them with an introduction to the “real” Army and in some cases, provide them with functional skill qualifications.
-The six categories of training are summarized below.
+The five categories of training are summarized below.

 Cadet Troop Leader Training (CTLT)